WLH-15/redux/README.md

 }
 ```

-Now once we have this `action builder` created, we need to add a case to our reducer function to handle it.
+Now once we have this `action creator` created, we need to add a case to our reducer function to handle it.
 When we make an `http` request, thatr request will go into different stages, `pending`, `fulfilled`, and `rejected`.
 We can setup cases that will perform some logic for each one of those stages

 ```js
 import axios from 'axios';